MarvinLvn/BabySLM/README.md

 Table 2: Minimal pairs of grammatical (✓)  and ungrammatical (✗) sentences used in the syntactic task.
 </center>

-Stimuli examples can be listened to on [this web page](https://marvinlvn.github.io/projects/3_project/).

 # Reproduce the BabySLM benchmark